MicroEJ/docs/glossary.rst

       An Architecture is a software package that includes the Core Engine port to a target instruction set and a C compiler, core Foundation Libraries (:ref:`[EDC], [BON], [SNI], [KF] <runtime_core_libraries>`) and the Simulator.
 Architectures are distributed either as evaluation or production version.

    C Module
-      C code that is stored in a dedicated repository with its own lifecycle.
-A C Module can be an Abstraction Layer, a third-party library or a generic C code that can be reused in different VEE Ports.
+      A C Module is a collection of C source files packaged together with its own versioning and delivery lifecycle.
+A C Module represents an Abstraction Layer, a third-party library integration, or a set of reusable generic C code intended to be shared across different VEE Ports.

    Core Engine
       `The Core Engine, also named MEJ32, is a scalable 32-bit core <https://developer.microej.com/mej32-virtual-machine-for-embedded-systems/>`_ for resource-constrained embedded devices.
 It is delivered in various flavors, mostly as a binary software package.
 The Core Engine allows applications written in various languages to run in a safe container.